danriti/moleskine/the-right-stuff/README.md

 #### 1. Bootstrap off the Shelf

-For the first step, we're simply creating a baseline by testing the off the shelf Bootstrap example with a single addition.
+To begin, we're simply creating a baseline by testing the off the shelf Bootstrap example with a single addition of an image.

 | Commit | Mobile Score | Desktop Score | DOMContentLoaded |
 | ------ | ------------ | ------------- | ---- |